Yusuf-Youssef/ecommerce-recommendation-engine/README.md

 ## Troubleshooting

 - **Missing Dependencies:** Ensure all dependencies are installed as per the `requirements.txt`.
-Reinstall them if needed.
+Reinstall them manually if needed.
 - **Data File Issues:** Verify that the data files are correctly placed in the `data` directory.
 - **Virtual Environment Issues:** Ensure the virtual environment is properly activated before running scripts.